Superkat32/YouWereSlain/README.md

 ### Customize the death screen unlike ever before!

-You Were Slain is a Minecraft mod that allows you to edit elements of the death screen.
-There are a lot of features, such as:
+You Were Slain allows you to edit multiple elements of the death screen.
+There are lots of features, including:
-- Terraria-styled respawn delay
+- A Terraria-styled respawn delay
-- Hide the respawn and title screen button
+- Ability to change text colors
-- Change text colors
+- Allow for the text to fade in
-- Allow the text to fade in
+- Hide your HUD upon death, for more a more cinematic effect(it then unhides the HUD upon respawning)
-- Hide your HUD upon death(then unhide it upon respawn)
+- Hide the respawn and or title screen buttons
-- Change the death gradient colors(starting and ending colors)
+- Send a chat message including your death coordinates(only to yourself)
-- Send a chat message including your death coordinates to yourself
+- Custom death sound effect which can be edited with a resource pack(silent by default)
 - And more!

 You Were Slain was made because I wanted a Terraria-styled death screen, but it quickly spiraled into a death screen customization mod.
 The default settings are based on Terraria.